joebuhlig/OFScripts/Daily Task Report/README.md

 I like keeping a log of the work I've done every day.
 And since I keep all of my work in OmniFocus, it only makes sense to automatically create a report off of yesterdays completed tasks.
 That's exactly what this script does.

+# Which File?

+You'll find two versions of the script - `.scpt` and `.applescript`.
+In order to run it from OmniFocus, you'll want to use the `.scpt` version.
+The `.applescript` format is purely there so you can view the code online.

+# Output

 It will generate a plain text file with the following format:

 ```